-The School believes that the educational experience of its program is enriched by students who have diverse educational backgrounds.
-The School, therefore, equally embraces students with architecture or non-architecture undergraduate educations.
+The School believes that the educational experience of its program is enriched by students who have diverse educational backgrounds and, therefore, embraces students who in their undergraduate education have majored in a wide spectrum of disciplines, from architecture to any of the arts, sciences, or humanities.

 Applicants to the M.Arch.
 I program must hold a bachelor's degree, or the equivalent, from an accredited college or university.
 The following college-level courses are required as prerequisites to this program, all to be completed by June 1 of the year matriculating: 1.
-Elementary calculus.
+One course in elementary calculus.

 - 2. A studio course such as freehand drawing, sketching, painting, sculpture, or basic architectural design.
 (Ceramics, photography, graphics, or film will not satisfy this requirement.) - 3.
 Two courses in the history of art and/or architecture.
-It is recommended that one course be a survey, the other a course in modern architecture. - 4.
-A classical physics course is also recommended but not required.
+It is recommended that one course be a survey, the other a course in modern architecture.